Dev Hynes: Blood Orange

 On 18 April 2016, Hynes announced his third record under the Blood Orange moniker would be entitled Freetown Sound.
 It was released on 28 June 2016, three days ahead of the planned 1 July 2016 release.
 His album Freetown Sound was shortlisted by IMPALA (Independent Music Companies Association) for the Album of the Year Award 2016, which rewards on a yearly basis the best album released on an independent European label.

 On 19 July 2018, he announced his fourth studio album under the Blood Orange moniker, Negro Swan, and released in the following week its first two singles: "Charcoal Baby" and "Jewelry".
 The album was released on 24 August 2018.

 On 25 June 2019, Hynes announced his fifth release under the Blood Orange moniker in an interview with Cultured Magazine.
 The mixtape, titled Angel's Pulse, was released on 12 July 2019.

 In 2022, Hynes performed alongside Liam Benzvi on The Tonight Show Starring Jimmy Fallon and Benzvi, Tariq Al-Sabir, Eva Tolkin, and Ian Isiah at Madison Square Garden as part of Harry Styles' Love On Tour.

 In September 2022, it was announced Hynes had signed to RCA Records.

-On June 26, 2025 Hynes released "The Field" (which features an interpolation of Durutti Column's track "Sing To Me"), the lead single for his fifth studio album, Essex Honey, announced on July 17, 2025.
+On June 26, 2025 Hynes released "The Field" (which features a sample of The Durutti Column's track "Sing To Me"), the lead single for his fifth studio album, Essex Honey, announced on July 17, 2025.
 That same day, he also released the dual single, "Somewhere in Between" and "Mind Loaded".
 The album's final single, "Countryside", was released on 27 August 2025, and the album itself was released on 29 August 2025.
-In support of Essex Honey, Hynes will embark on a North American and European tour during the autumn of 2025, including serving as a support act on both Lorde and Turnstile's respective tours, the Ultrasound World Tour and the Never Enough Tour.
+In support of Essex Honey, Hynes embarked on a North American and European tour during the autumn of 2025, including serving as a support act on both Lorde and Turnstile's respective tours, the Ultrasound World Tour and the Never Enough Tour.

+On April 10 and 17, 2026 Hynes returned to the stage at Coachella Valley Music and Arts Festival as Blood Orange.
+He performed fan-favourite songs like "Champagne Coast" and "Bad Girls" on his set.